learn-co-curriculum/cssi-5-review/README.md

 # Day 5: Week 1 Review

 ## Instructions:
-Today's review will be in the form of "Choose Your Own Adventure": That is, whichever topic you'd like to review and complete the lab activities suggested.
+Today's review will be in the form of "Choose Your Own Adventure": That is, choose whichever topic you'd like to review and complete the lab activities suggested.

 ### If you'd like to review...